 Everywhere in Nampa one sees the fruits of volunteerism.
 Community members helped build the city's Ridgecrest Golf Course, the magnificent Nampa Recreation Center, the Salvation Army Community Family Shelter, various parks, schools and churches.
 The community rallies when schools need to be built, houses painted or leaves picked up.
 "Nampans have a selfless and collaborative way of getting things done."

 An enormous amount of time, money and energy goes into providing Nampa's youth with a rich childhood.
 Its schools, library, Boys and Girls Club and numerous non-profit community events and agencies all give young people opportunities to grow.
-Hundreds of families create and maintain numerous festivals that bring joy to the community.

 It's easy to see why Nampa has been named among the Top 100 Communities for Youth, and one of the Top 10 Best Affordable Places To Live by Livability.

-Only a few miles from the Deer Flat Wildlife Refuge, Nampa boasts tremendous recreation opportunities, with swimming, boating, fishing and bird watching, or take a tour along the Sunny Slope Wine Trail.
+Adjacent to the Deer Flat Wildlife Refuge, Nampa boasts tremendous recreation opportunities, with swimming, boating, fishing and bird watching, or take a tour along the Sunny Slope Wine Trail.
 Nature's bounty surrounds Nampa.

-About 15 miles south of town, the Snake River winds through a dramatic desert canyon, its rocks painted with petroglyphs dating back 10,000 years.
+About 15 miles south of town, the Snake River winds through a dramatic desert canyon, with rocks painted with petroglyphs dating back 10,000 years.
 About 30 miles to the north is the Boise Front, with Bogus Basin Mountain ski resort, vast public land, water activities (kayaking, whitewater rafting, and relaxing on the Boise River), and amazing sightseeing.
 The area offers hunting, biking, golf, and camping.
 If sports is more to your liking, take in a Boise State football game; a Boise Hawks baseball game; or join the Idaho Steelheads for a little hockey.
 The Greenbelt walking and biking path runs throughout Nampa.